EJIMVINCENT/monty/README.md

 ,: Get a letter or symbol from someone and save it
 [: If a memory spot's number is zero, skip forward
 ]: If a memory spot's number isn’t zero, go back Trying to make Brainfck write "School" took me on a rollercoaster!
 At first, I thought about making each letter using numbers, but that felt too easy.
 So instead, I crafted a plan to gradually increase some numbers and tweak the rest myself.
-Working with loops in Brainfck is like playing a puzzle game—careful moves to change the right numbers at the right time.
+Working with loops in Brainfck is like playing a puzzle game careful moves to change the right numbers at the right time.

-Then, the next challenge hit—multiplication in Brainf*ck.
+Then, the next challenge hit multiplication in Brainf*ck.
 Picture this: to multiply 'a' and 'b', you need a loop that goes 'b' times and repeats it 'a' times.
 Sounds like a mind-boggling loop within a loop, right?
 But here's the catch: after the inside loop finishes, I had to figure out a tricky way to reset it back to where it started.
 So, I danced between numbers, shifting them around to keep the loop going.

-Now, the ultimate puzzle—printing a number that's longer than one character.
+Now, the ultimate puzzle printing a number that's longer than one character.
 Multiplying numbers was like cracking a tough nut, but printing a number that's more than one character long?
 It’s like climbing the tallest mountain in Brainfck land!
 I've tried, failed, and tried again.
 The solution's hiding somewhere, and I'm on a quest to uncover it.
 Stay tuned for the next chapter in this Brainfck adventure!

-TASK 17: Add two digits given by the user.
+**TASK 17:** Add two digits given by the user.
-TASK 18: Multiply two digits given by the user.
+**TASK 18:** Multiply two digits given by the user.
-TASK 19: Multiply two digits given by the user.
+**TASK 19:** Multiply two digits given by the user.

 **THIS WAS FUN**